Power and Limitations of Aggregation in Compound AI Systems: Introduction

 We then formally connect these mechanisms to elicitability-expansion.
 Specifically, we find that the power of aggregation fundamentally relies on at least one of these mechanisms being implemented: if none are implemented, then aggregation does not expand elicitability on any problem instance (Theorem \ref{thm:weaker_necessary}).
 This illustrates a strong form of limitation where the aggregation operation offers no power to the system designer regardless of the level of prompt engineering limitations.
 However, we also show that these mechanisms do not provide sufficient conditions for elicitability-expansion.
 To close this gap, we prove that strengthened versions of the mechanisms fully characterize elicitability-expansion (Theorem \ref{thm:sufficient} and Theorem \ref{thm:necessary}).

-Finally, to connect our findings to LLM aggregation, we empirically illustrate the three mechanisms for LLMs (GPT-4o-mini) deployed in a toy reference-generation task (Figure \ref{fig:empirical-mechanisms}; Table \ref{tab:empirical_results}).
+Finally, to connect our findings to LLM aggregation, we empirically illustrate the three mechanisms for LLMs (GPT-5.4, GPT-5-mini, GPT-4o-mini) deployed in a toy reference-generation task (Figure \ref{fig:empirical-mechanisms}; Table \ref{tab:empirical_results}).
 The system designer aims to generate a list that reflects a specific balance of topics, but can only prompt the model using higher-level topics.
 Within this task, we empirically construct aggregation operations that implement each mechanism (feasibility expansion, support expansion, and binding-set contraction), and that also expand the set of outputs that are elicitable to the system designer.
+This empirical analysis illustrates the robustness of our findings beyond the assumptions of our theoretical framework.

 Altogether, our work uncovers key mechanisms that underpin the power and limitations of aggregation in compound AI systems.
 Our results fully characterize when aggregation expands the set of elicitable outputs.
-As we discuss in Section \ref{sec:discussion}, our results offer conceptual insights about aggregation for system designers, and our mechanisms connect to empirical phenomena observed for language models.
+Our results offer conceptual insights about aggregation for system designers (Section \ref{subsec:conceptualinsights}), and our mechanisms connect to empirical phenomena observed for language models (Section \ref{sec:discussion}).
 More broadly, our work takes a step towards understanding when aggregation of multiple copies of the same model provides benefits to system designers.